EverestLabs' robots sort recyclables with help of AI

 Recovering value from all that takes a lot of hands, and over the years, family-owned Caglia Environmental—which runs four waste-recovery sites in California, including CARTS—has gone high-tech by acquiring robots.

-With the support of the Recycling Partnership, the company recently set up three six-axis Fanuc robots, all offered as a turnkey solution from EverestLabs.
+With the support of the Recycling Partnership, the company recently set up two six-axis Fanuc robots, all offered as a turnkey solution from EverestLabs.
+In all, the company now as three robots.

 Using EverestLabs’ RecycleOS—an artificial intelligence (AI), analytics and robotics software solution—the robots sort polyethylene terephthalate (PET) from three categories: pigmented or opaque PET, PET bottles and thermoforms.
 CARTS installed the first one on its last-chance line in August 2023, and the two others on its quality-control line in December.